 Although the full impact of Guernsey’s image rights legislation is yet to be realised, the island is set to lead the way in developing and gaining experience in a new and exciting IP right, with other jurisdictions no doubt following suit.

-The full article by Jason Romer can be found in The Lawyer.
+The full article by Jason Romer can be found here.